7Sageer/7Sageer/README.md

 ## About Me
 🎓 Computer Science Undergraduate @ Southern University of Science and Technology (SUSTech)

-💡 Passionate about leveraging technology to create positive impact
+💡 Passionate about leveraging technology to create a positive impact

 🌱 Constantly learning and growing in:
    - Python | Go | Java | C++ | JavaScript | Vue.js